 - Visit the emergency room if it is essential.
 Help keep those with critical needs from exposure.

-- Practice good personal hygiene.
-Frequent hand washing, coughing into elbow, avoid touching face.
+- Practice frequent hand washing, coughing into an elbow, avoid touching the face.

 - Socially distance.
 Protect those who might not recover as easily.

 - Wear a mask in public (make your own here).

 - Find frequently asked questions about the COVID-19 vaccine here.

 - Sign up to receive the vaccine here.
 Everyone 18 and older is encouraged to sign up.

 Box Butte General Hospital & GNMSS have updated visitor restrictions in an effort to balance care with the directed health measures:

 - One healthy visitor or support person per day on PCU and MDU